CoffeSiberian/truck-tools/README.md

 ### TO DO

 - [x] ATS compatibility
-- [ ] Logo for the app (desktop icon and the main image of the application)
+- [ ] Logo for the app (desktop icon and the main image of the app)

 #### Trailers